Onderwijs Onderzoek Actueel Over de VU EN

 dr. Silvia Castelli

-Assistant Professor, Faculty of Religion and Theology, Religious Sources
+Assistant Professor, Faculty of Social Sciences and Humanities, Religious Sources

 Personal information

-At the Faculty of Religion and Theology, I am a member of the research teams New Testament and Christian Origins and Contextual Biblical Interpretation, and a member of the PhD Proposal Advisory Committee (PPAC).
+At the School of Religion and Theology of the VU Amsterdam, I am a member of the Steering Committee of the teams New Testament and Christian Origins and Contextual Biblical Interpretation, and I serve as a member of the PhD Proposal Advisory Committee (PPAC).

 Education

 In 2010 I moved to the Netherlands to join the NWO project New Testament Conjectural Emendation: A Comprehensive Enquiry (VU Amsterdam 2010-2016).
-I collaborated to the Amsterdam Dababase of New Testament Conjectural Emendation, a crucial work in the field of NT textual criticism, and after a necessary career break, in 2019 defended my second PhD dissertation on the history of the criteria for evaluating variant readings, under the supervision of Bert Jan Lietaert Peerbolte and Jan Krans.
-It was published by Brill in 2020 (see here).
+I collaborated to the Amsterdam Dababase of New Testament Conjectural Emendation, an important work in the field of NT textual criticism, and after a necessary career break, in 2019 defended my second PhD dissertation on the history of the criteria for evaluating variant readings, under the supervision of Bert Jan Lietaert Peerbolte and Jan Krans.
+It was published in Brill's NTTSD series in 2020 (see here).

 Research